 Three gateway contact facilities would be developed at important entry spots within the Reserve.
 The effects of this development would be minor during clearing and construction of kiosks.
 Construction would clear approximately one acre of land, which would be a minor short-term impact on both animals and plants.
 An area with federal, state, or locally important plants would be avoided, or the impacts minimized by boardwalks or fencing.
 There would be some short-term noise and dust impacts during construction.
+Bathrooms may be constructed at the south entry which would be a moderate long-term benefit to visitors stopping for information.
 Detailed compliance with site-specific impact analysis would need to be completed prior to the construction of these gateway contact facilities.